All Episodes

 Would that be considered an official act?

-And lawyer said it depends.
+And the lawyer said it depends.

 It doesn't depend.

-That's not an official act, nor is having hit uh sealed team six hit your opponent, uh that would not be an official act.
+That's not an official act, nor is having SEAL Team 6 hit your opponent.

 And that's why it's a relatively easy case.

-We must give presidents the immunity to act within their official acts, or we would have prosecuted Abraham Lincoln and O'Brock uh Obama and uh and Bill Clinton and many others along the line, but they have to be able to act in the appropriate manner when it comes to an official act for national security, for the uh integrity of an election, or otherwise.
+But they have to be able to act in the appropriate manner when it comes to an official act for national security, for the integrity of an election, or otherwise.

-I thought that Sam Alito kind of blew the one big argument uh in in terms of uh the case against uh President Trump's arguments, and he's asking the the attorney goes, if the president gets advice from an attorney general that something is lawful, uh is that an absolute defense?
+I thought that Sam Alito kind of blew the one big argument in terms of the case against President Trump's arguments.

 The answer, yes.

-Well, wouldn't the president just pick an A G who will let him do whatever he wants?
+Well, wouldn't the president just pick an AG who will let him do whatever he wants?

 And apparently the AG can provide absolute immunity, but the president who is the boss can't.